Drops of God: Manga

-Drops of God was serialized was in Kodansha's Morning magazine 2004 to 2014 in Japan.
-It is also published in Korea, Hong Kong and Taiwan.
+Drops of God was serialized was in Kodansha's Weekly Morning magazine from November 2004 to June 2014 in Japan.
+It is also published in South Korea, Hong Kong, and Taiwan.
 Since April 2008, volumes have also been published in France by Glénat.
 By December 2007, the series had registered sales of more than 500,000 copies.
 By May 2021, Drops of God had sold over half a million copies, more than 3.5 million.
 By August 2021, series has cumulativated over 15 million copies in circulation.

 Vertical Inc. published the series in North America under the title The Drops of God.
 After publishing four volumes (covering the first eight Japanese volumes and the first two Apostles), the fifth volume jumped ahead to the story arc for the Seventh Apostle (volumes 22 and 23 of the Japanese edition), published under the name The Drops of God: New World.
 Vertical stated that this was done "by author request" and urged readers to "tell all your friends about the series so there will be second and third seasons to fill in the gap!"

 Starting on October 14, 2019, Vol. 1-11 of the English translation were available digitally through ComiXology on Kindle, with plans to have all 44 volumes in English translation by Kodansha.
 These were available free for Amazon Prime members.
 In May 2020, Vol. 12-22 of the English translation were released and Vol. 23-33 in October 2020.
 They released the final volumes, Vol. 34-44, in May 2021.

 Volume list

-Marriage ~The Drops of God Final Arc~
+Drops of God: Mariage

 Drops of God: Mariage (マリアージュ ～神の雫 最終章～, Mariage - Kami no Shizuku Saishūshō)'s serialization began on May 28, 2015, a few months after the original manga ended its serialization, and was completed on October 15, 2020, collected into a total of 26 volumes.